twse/random-stuff/README.md

 * **Ubuntu Member Home Pages.htm**: Websites for Ubuntu members who have explicitly signed the Ubuntu Code of Conduct (partial list only).
 * **ZOE TFOM**: TrueType Unicode font used in western versions of Zone of the Enders: The Fist of Mars, excluding CJK Unified Ideographs.
 Created using CrystalTile2 and FontCreator 5.6.
 This font is not licensed or endorsed by Konami Digital Entertainment, Inc. or Konami Digital Entertainment B.V.

-## Bulk adding names to Mozilla's credits list (command line)
+## Bulk adding names to Mozilla credits list via command line
-1. Clone the **mozilla/community-data** repository via git clone.
+1. Clone the **mozilla/community-data** repository via `git clone`.
 2. Copy names of contributors from Mozilla-related websites such as translation projects.
 3. Save the file as .csv (csv stands for comma separated value).
 4. Add the contents to names.csv file: `echo file.csv >> ../names.csv` (replace **file.csv** with whatever name you want, e.g. czilla.csv contains the names of all contributors for the old Mozilla Czech speaking community)
-5. Commit the new file with the added names: `git commit ../names.csv -m 'message'` (replace **message** with whatever message you want)
+5. Commit the new file with the added names: `git commit ../names.csv -m 'message'` (replace **message** with whatever message you want).
 6. Push the master branch via git push.
-(Please make sure that your account has write access for the mozilla/community-data repository.)
+(Make sure that your GitHub account has write access for the **mozilla/community-data** repository.)

-## Bulk adding names to Mozilla's credits list (website interface, logged in as @gurumukhi)
+## Bulk adding names to Mozilla credits list via web user interface (logged in as @gurumukhi)
-1. Click the pencil at the top-right corner to edit names.csv.
+1. Go over to the credits directory, click the names.csv file then click the pencil at the top-right corner to edit names.csv.
 2. Copy names of contributors from Mozilla-related websites such as translation projects.
 3. Enter whatever commit message you want but do not use the default commit message: Update **filename**.
+4. Commit directly to the master branch but do not create a pull request.

+## Adding one name to Mozilla credits list via command line
+1. Clone the **mozilla/community-data** repository via `git clone`.
+2. Edit the names.csv file to add your name at the end.
+3. Commit the new file using `git commit ../names.csv -m 'name <email>: "citation"'` (replace these strings with your name, email and citation).
+4. Push the master branch via `git push`.
+(Make sure that your GitHub account has write access for the **mozilla/community-data** repository.)

+## Adding one name to Mozilla credits list via web user interface (logged in as @gurumukhi)
+1. Go over to the credits directory, click the names.csv file then click the pencil at the top-right corner to edit names.csv.
+2. Add your name at the end.
+3. Use the name &lt;email&gt;: "citation" format for the commit message.
 4. Commit directly to the master branch but do not create a pull request.

 ## Pan-European fonts version 6.0